merrillpaul/angular-md-pattern-lib/lib/src/scroller/README.md

 ### Scroller
 Provides scrolling using iScroll into the container.
-The scroller height's default will be 200px
+The scroller height's default will be the parents calculated height (offsetHeight)

 ```html
 <div psn-scroller containerHeight="250px|rem|em|vh" >